Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2022.

 Then there's that size.
 They're positioned perfectly: not too big, not too small, but just right for almost any set-up.

-All these elements added together make for a hugely appealing package - make no mistake, these are some of the best budget speakers around.
+All these elements added together make for a hugely appealing package – make no mistake, these are some of the best Bowers and Wilkins speakers around.

 They also deliver in the sound department.
 The performance is bursting with energy and enthusiasm, with plenty of punch and dynamism for good measure.
 The audio belies their diminutive dimensions, too: the bass is deeper and more responsive than the size would suggest, but never overwhelms, making for a nicely balanced output.
 There's bags of detail to get your teeth into, too.